top of page

 Sense of Purpose:

 Seniors need meaningful activities that bring purpose to their lives and boost their mental and physical health.
-Older adults who maintain purposeful lives can enhance their cognitive health.
+Older adults who maintain purposeful lives can enhance their cognitive health, overall well-being and promote healthy aging.

 Freedom of Choice:

-Freedom of choice is at times lost once a senior is moved into an assisted living/memory care home.
+Freedom of choice is at times lost once a senior is moved into an assisted living or memory care home.

-Many residents are no longer able to do simple things like pour a cup of coffee, use the phone or fold their own laundry.
+Many residents are no longer able to do simple things like pour a cup of coffee, use the phone, or fold their own laundry.
 This lack of independence can lead to depression and becoming withdrawn.
-The process of creating their own arrangements is an opportunity to restore some freedom of choice.
+The process of selecting their own flowers and creating their own arrangements is an opportunity to restore some freedom of choice.

 "Where flowers bloom so does hope"- Lady Bird Johnson